Jkasem/interview-prep/Algorithms/greedy.md

-Solve problems "pretty well", might not be perfect but they get close.
+Solves problems "pretty well", might not be perfect but they get close.

 At each step, pick the optimal move.